 Firstly, a big thank you to the patient customers who have purchased, fitted or fed back information on any kits or assemblies that have been supplied.
-The appreciation from the community makes it all worthwhile and keeps the Roland Super JX alive and kicking.
+The appreciation from the community makes it all worthwhile and keeps the Roland Super JX and other retro synthesizers alive and kicking.

 Many people have directly contributed and supported these projects.